The Ring of Fire Is Waking Up: Quakes, Eruptions, and Tsunamis

 Some scientists say the quake and the eruption were merely neighbors, not relatives.

-It felt like a duet.
-The land and its molten core speaking in harmony, reminding us who this planet truly belongs to.
+But to me watching from afar, it felt like a duet where the land and its molten core spoke in harmony, reminding us who this planet truly belongs to.
+(Hint, not us).

 Southern California: Tremors in the Spine